-Emergency fostering placements are when children and young people need to be placed in emergency foster care, particularly when there’s an immediate risk of harm at home, such as:
+Emergency foster placements are when children and young people need to be placed in temporary foster care, particularly when there’s an immediate risk of harm at home, such as:

 - Violence in the home and the child is in danger

 - The child’s parent or guardian has experienced a sudden illness or passed away

 In these emergency situations, foster parents provide vulnerable children with somewhere safe to stay and comfort them during these times of uncertainty and distress.

 Emergency fostering placements may be required at any time of the day or night.
 We provide a 24-hour placement service to local authorities, so we’re able to support children and young people in these emergency situations.